Robust Quantitative Comparative Statics for a Multimarket Paradox: Maximum Profit Loss of An Individual Firm

-\end{proposition} \begin{proof} The instance has two markets $M=\{1,2\}$ and there are $n$ firms.
+\end{proposition} \proof The instance has two markets $M=\{1,2\}$ and there are $n$ firms.
 All firms serve market $2$ while market $1$ is only served by some firm $a\in N$.
 We fix the price on market $1$ before the price shock to $0$, i.e. $p_1=0$ and $r_1=0$.
 On market $2$ the price is $p_2(q_2)=2-q_2$, where $q_2$ is the total quantity sold in market 2.
 The cost of firm $a$ for any total quantity $q_a=q_{a,1}+q_{a,2}$ is $0$ if $q_a\leq \frac{2}{n+1}$; for any larger quantity the cost is prohibitively high.
+Note that although we treat the cost function of firm $a$ as a (non-differentiable) step function, we can also use differentiable and convex functions approximating this step function within any precision leading to the same bound (up to the selected precision).
 For firms $i\neq a$, the cost is always $0$.

 The Cournot equilibrium $x$ of this game can be found through convex optimization.
 In the equilibrium, no quantity is sold on market $1$ and on market $2$, $x_{a,2}=x_{i,2}=\frac{2}{n+1}$.
 Firm $a$'s profit is $\ut_a(x)=(2-n\frac{2}{n+1})\frac{2}{n+1}=\frac{4}{(n+1)^2}$.